 A technique description for how the SC can be fulfilled.

 Technique 1: Place labels, and/or sample text adjacent to form fields (above, below, or next to) so that they remain visible at all times.
-Do not rely on placeholder text within form fields that disappear when a user activates them. (also a failure of 3.3.2 Labels of Instructions)
+Do not rely on placeholder text within form fields that disappear when a user activates them.
+(Also a failure of 3.3.2 Labels of Instructions)

 Technique 2: Auto fill information that has been entered into previous screens, and/or previous selections that have been made (checked boxes, selected items, etc.).